MiguelAlonsoLazcano/BitwiseOp/readme.md

-Normally as programmer, you dont have to worry about bit level operations, as the byte is the lowest level of data you can access and manipulate, you can always think in level of bytes, but something you might need to operate in a single bit.
+Normally as programmer, you dont have to worry about bit level operations, as the byte is the lowest level of data you can access and manipulate, you can always think in level of bytes, but sometimes you might need to operate in a single bit.
-In C/C++ there is not data type call 'BIT', so every operation to a single bit must be apply at least to a complete byte,
+In C/C++ there is not data type call 'BIT', so every operation to a single bit must be apply at least to a complete byte.

 The following six are the bitwise operators for work at a bit-level